Chain of Gold: Part one

-In 1897, in Idris, ten-year-old Lucie Herondale, daughter of Shadowhunter William "Will" Herondale, and half warlock/half Shadowhunter Theresa "Tessa" Gray, sneaks into Brocelind Forest.
-She gets lost but finds her way back with the help of a mysterious young boy, who she initially believes is a faerie changeling.
+In 1897, in Idris, ten-year-old Lucie Herondale, daughter of Shadowhunter William "Will" Herondale, and half warlock/half Shadowhunter Theresa "Tessa" Gray, gets lost in the forest.
+She finds her way back with the help of a mysterious young boy.

-Six years later, in 1903, James Herondale and his friends, his parabatai Matthew Fairchild (son of Charlotte Fairchild and Henry Branwell), Thomas Lightwood (son of Gideon Lightwood and Sophia "Sophie" Collins), and Christopher Lightwood (son of Gabriel Lightwood and Cecily Herondale), find a Deumas demon while patrolling.
-The demon recognizes James, who goes into the shadow realm (a unique power as a result of his warlock heritage) for the first time in 3 years.
-This strikes them as odd due to the fact that demonic activities have been scarce in London for some time.
-Meanwhile, Cordelia Carstairs enters the London society along with her brother (Alastair) and mother (Sona).
-Her father, Elias, has been arrested for supposedly mishandling a vampire raid, and the Carstairs wish to make powerful allies in London to save their reputation.
-The Carstairs are greeted by Tessa, James (who Cordelia has a crush on), and Lucie (Cordelia's soon-to-be parabatai).
-Lucie tells Cordelia that James is in love, leading Cordelia to believe that her feelings for James might be requited.
+Six years later, in 1903, James Herondale and his friends, his parabatai Matthew Fairchild (son of Charlotte Fairchild), Thomas Lightwood, and Christopher Lightwood, defeat the first demon they have seen in a year.
+The demon recognizes James, who falls into the shadow realm (a unique power as a result of his warlock heritage) for the first time in 3 years.

+Meanwhile, Cordelia Carstairs enters the London society along with her brother Alastair and mother Sona.
+Her father has been arrested for supposedly mishandling a vampire raid, and the Carstairs wish to make powerful allies in London to save their reputation.
+The Carstairs are greeted by Tessa, James (Cordelia's childhood friend who she has a crush on), and Lucie (James' sister).
+Cordelia believes that her feelings for James might be requited.